 This article may contain compensated links.
 See our full disclosure here

-In this episode, we head to the stunning Dolomites – a wonderful place for hiking for not just the intrepid but for those of any fitness level – with its spectacular mountain peaks and alpine pastures and importantly – cable car and lift systems.
+The stunning Dolomites mountain range is a wonderful place for hiking – for not just the intrepid but for those of any fitness level.
+It has spectacular mountain peaks and alpine pastures and importantly – cable car and lift systems.

 What you’ll learn this episode

 - There are 26 mountain ranges just in the Dolomites alone and the area has a mix of climates and cultures with both the Mediterranean and the Alpine

 - The Alpe di Siusi is the largest high alpine pasture known for its colorful flowers in the summertime

 - Rifugio or mountain huts are essentially mountainside taverns (sometimes with accommodation) dotted throughout the mountains, where you can stop and have a drink or grab a meal

 - Sassolungo is a huge mountain – a ten thousand foot giant that spans about 17 miles round

 - Many millions of years ago the area of the Dolomites was actually coral reefs in an ocean until they emerge from the ocean and this is partly what gives them their unique look